SergioDaniels/cap_mts/README.md

 ## Next Steps

+- Open a new terminal and run `npm start` to start with CDS watch.
+- Open a new terminal and run `npm run dev` to start with qllite in memory.
-- Open a new terminal and run `cds watch`
+- Open a new terminal and run `npm run build` to build.
 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - Start adding content, for example, a [db/schema.cds](db/schema.cds).